JChristensen/ToyotaMusic/README.md

 ## Running the program
 It is not recommended to run the program on your original music files.
 First, copy the desired files to a USB stick, then run the program on the USB stick.

-Music files modified by this program have been tested on a 2022 RAV4 and a 2023 Tacoma.
+Music files modified by this program have been tested on:
+- 2022 RAV4
+- 2023 Tacoma